 CNB e-Statements are online bank statements that look exactly like your mailed paper statements.
 They are a safe, convenient way to view, print, or download your account statements from our Online Banking website.
 We can alert you when your statements are ready and it's FREE.
 To find out how you can sign up for this service, visit one of our 14 offices today.

-Net income for the six-month period ended June 30, 2013 of $1,836,000 is primarily the result of the Bank's net interest income.
-However, net interest income decreased 4.5%, to $13,671,000 for the first six months of 2013 from $14,311,000 for the same period in 2012.
-Other factors which affect earnings include the provision for possible loan losses, noninterest expense, and noninterest income.
-The provision for possible loan losses decreased significantly, 51.2%, from $3,277,000 for the first half of 2012 to $1,599,000 for the first half of 2013.
-The allowance for loan losses, as a percentage of net loans, stood at 2.44% at June 30, 2013 as compared to 2.76% at June 30, 2012.
-We anticipate that due to declining provisions for loan losses, the allowance for loan losses will continue to decline.
-Noninterest expense decreased slightly, 0.3%, from $12,567,000 for the first six months of 2012 to $12,524,000 for the first six months of 2013; and noninterest income decreased 8.6% from $3,376,000 to $3,085,000 for the first half of 2012 and 2013, respectively.
-The decrease in noninterest expense was due to decreased occupancy expense, FDIC deposit insurance assessments, net costs associated with foreclosed real estate, and other operating expenses, partially offset by increased salaries and employee benefits and examination and professional fees.
-Noninterest income decreased due to decreased service charges on deposit accounts and the elimination of gains on sales of investment securities, partially offset by increased other operating income.
+Net income for the three months ended March 31, 2016 of $2,109,000 is primarily the result of the Bank's net interest income.
+Net interest income increased 7.9% to $7,515,000 for the first three months of 2016 from $6,964,000 for the same period in 2015.
+Other factors which affect earnings include the provision for loan losses, noninterest expense, and noninterest income.
+No provision for loan losses was required for the three- month periods ended March 31, 2016 or 2015.
+The allowance for loan losses, as a percentage of net loans, stood at 1.73% at March 31, 2016 as compared to 2.06% at March 31, 2015.
+Noninterest expense increased 0.4% for the first three months of 2016 to $6,187,000 as compared to $6,162,000 for the same period in 2015; and noninterest income increased 9.2% to $1,852,000 from $1,696,000 for the first three months of 2016 and 2015, respectively.
+The increase in noninterest expense was due to increased occupancy expense, examination and professional fees, and other operating expenses.
+Noninterest income increased due to increased other operating income, primarily debit card income.

-Conway National continues to maintain a substantial financial position and improving profitability, both of which compare favorably to local markets.
-Conway National remains dedicated to its conservative and prudent banking practices; and, as always, we are very appreciative of your continued support.
+Conway National continues to grow, maintains a substantial financial position, and is experiencing much improved profitability, all of which compare favorably to local markets.
+Conway National remains dedicated to its conservative banking practices; and, as always, we are very appreciative of your continued support.
 We look forward to the future and continuing to build your bank steeped in our traditions of exceptional customer service, trust, and dedication to all of the communities we serve.

 W. Jennings Duncan, President